Les1Gaby/les1Gaby/README.md

+-As an Industrial chemical engineer with experience in process optimization, project management, environmental compliance, and safety.
+Focuses on applying chemical engineering principles to design, develop, and improve industrial systems and processes.

 -I'm an enthusiastic tech enthusiast constantly seeking knowledge and skills in digital trends, committed to professional development and immersing myself in emerging technologies to expand my horizons and contribute to technological innovation.👾

 ## Abilities🌟: